hcllaw/bdr/README.md

 # bdr
-This package (tested on 2.7) implements the following paper:
+Python code (tested on 2.7) for bayesian approaches to distribution regression, the details are described in the following paper:

 H. Law*, D. Sutherland*, D. Sejdinovic, S. Flaxman, __Bayesian Approaches to Distribution Regression__, in _Artificial Intelligence and Statistics (AISTATS)_, 2018. [arxiv](https://arxiv.org/abs/1705.04293)